The Quantum Valley Investments® Problem Pitch Competition

 - Describe previous attempts to solve the problem.
 [You need to know why they failed.
 You are looking for a specific mistake, one that you can take action to correct.]

 - Identifying an actionable mistake is essential since it tells you where to start your own research for a solution.

 - More details on these questions can be found here.

-- If you have any questions, please e-mail Crista Renner: firstname.lastname@example.org
+- If you have any questions, please e-mail Carly Cameron: email@example.com

 This competition is open to teams of 1 to 4 people.
 We encourage your team to bring together individuals from diverse backgrounds and areas of study.
-The team member pitching at the Problem Pitch Competition must be a current full-time, or part-time University of Waterloo student (undergraduate or graduate), and must attend a scheduled prep session prior to the competition.
+The team member pitching at the Quantum Valley Investments® Problem Pitch Competition must be a current full-time, or part-time University of Waterloo student (undergraduate or graduate), and is encouraged to attend prep sessions prior to the competition.

-*Funding won at the Problem Pitch Competition is to be used for R&D to develop a solution to the problem.
+*Funding won at the Quantum Valley Investments® Problem Pitch Competition is to be used for R&D to develop a solution to the problem and must be used within 1 year of receiving the funding.
 It will be administered by reimbursing approved expenses – receipts and documentation must be provided for reimbursement.
 Competition organizers will determine if an expense is eligible or not.
-The Problem Pitch Competition is a collaboration between Velocity and the Problem Lab.
+The decision to award one or two competition winners is at the judges’ discretion.
+First and second place Problem Pitch winners may be eligible for additional funding, up to the amount of the initial funding, based on their R&D progress.
+The Quantum Valley Investments® Problem Pitch Competition is a collaboration between Velocity and the Problem Lab.